YoobeeWebTutors/javascript-manual/05-operators.md

 ---
-Title: Operators
+title: 05 – Operators
-layout: post
+layout: page
 ---
-# Operators

 What can we do with values?
 Make new values from old ones.
 These are called *operations*.